Singular equivalences to locally coherent hearts of commutative noetherian rings: Introduction

 \section{Introduction}

+When working in the derived category $\D(\Gcal)$ of an abelian category $\Gcal$, an important tool used since the beginning of the theory was its relation with the homotopy category $\K(\inj\Gcal)$ of complexes with injective terms, via the construction of injective resolutions.
+It was an early observation, though, that not all complexes of injectives can be used as resolutions: the correct ones to consider are the dg-injective ones, as explained by Spaltenstein \cite{Spa}.

-It has been known since the dawn of derived categories that the resolutions of unbounded complexes are more delicate then their bounded counterparts.
-Namely, to be able to lift computations to the homotopy category, it does not in general suffice to replace an unbounded complex by a quasi-isomorphic complex with injective components.
-The correct concept is that of a dg-injective resolution, as explained by Spaltenstein \cite{Spa}.
-Nevertheless, a decade and a half later Krause showed that the homotopy category $\K(\mathrm{Inj})$ of complexes with injective components deserves an attention of its own.
-In \cite{K05}, Krause showed that if $\Gcal$ is a locally noetherian Grothendieck category such that its derived category is compactly generated (e.g. the category of quasi-coherent sheaves over a noetherian scheme) then $\K(\inj \Gcal)$ is a compactly generated category, and the Verdier localization functor $Q: \K(\inj \Gcal) \rightarrow \D(\Gcal)$ gives rise to a \emph{recollement} $\smallrecoll{\Kac(\inj \Gcal)}{\K(\inj \Gcal)}{\D(\Gcal)}$.
-Here, the full subcategory $\Kac(\inj \Gcal)$ of $\K(\inj \Gcal)$ consisting of acyclic complexes is called the \emph{stable derived category} of $\Gcal$ in \cite{K05}.
-An important point is that the recollement renders $\Kac(\inj \Gcal)$ compactly generated as well, and in fact its compact objects form a category equivalent (up to retracts) to the \emph{singularity category} $\D^\sing(\Gcal) = \D^b(\fp \Gcal)/\D^c(\Gcal)$, an important concept introduced by Buchweitz in order to measure the failure of a scheme to be regular.
+Nevertheless, a decade and a half later Krause \cite{K05} showed that also the whole homotopy category of injectives $\K(\inj\Gcal)$ deserves an attention of its own.
+He proved that if $\Gcal$ is a locally noetherian Grothendieck category such that its derived category is compactly generated (e.g. the category of quasicoherent sheaves over a noetherian scheme, or the category of modules over a noetherian ring) then $\K(\inj \Gcal)$ is also compactly generated, and the Verdier localization functor $Q: \K(\inj \Gcal) \rightarrow \D(\Gcal)$, together with its right adjoint $\D(\Gcal)\to \K(\inj\Gcal)$ which computes dg-injective resolutions, can be completed to a \emph{recollement} of triangulated categories

+Here, $\Kac(\inj \Gcal)$ is the full subcategory of $\K(\inj \Gcal)$ consisting of the acyclic complexes, called the \emph{stable derived category} of $\Gcal$ in \cite{K05}.
+An important point is that the recollement renders $\Kac(\inj \Gcal)$ compactly generated as well; and in fact, its compact objects form a category equivalent (up to retracts) to the \emph{singularity category} $\D^\sing(\Gcal) = \D^b(\fp \Gcal)/\D^c(\Gcal)$, an important concept introduced by Buchweitz \cite{buch-87} and Orlov \cite{orlo-06} in order to measure the failure of a scheme to be regular.